Carole Bayer Sager: Songwriting

 With Marvin Hamlisch and Neil Simon, she wrote the lyrics for the 1978 stage musical They're Playing Our Song, which was loosely based on her relationship with Hamlisch.
 The musical ran for over three years on Broadway.
 She also wrote the lyrics, whilst Hamlisch composed the music, for "Nobody Does It Better", the Bond theme sung by Carly Simon in the film The Spy Who Loved Me (1977).

 Many of Bayer Sager's 1980s songs were co-written with her husband at the time, composer Burt Bacharach.
-She executive-produced the eponymous solo album for June Pointer, of The Pointer Sisters, in 1989.
+She served as executive producer for the eponymous solo album of June Pointer, of The Pointer Sisters, in 1989.